joelam789/oge2d/examples/stg/README.md

-# A shooting game example for oge2d
+# shooting game example for oge2d

 - A playable version could be found here